MaximeCautres/SeamCarving/README.md

 ### How to run code

-For command-line application, type `python3 algo.py -h` for explanation of command-line options. eg. To resize an image to 90% of its original width, with 5 columns removed between recomputations:
+For command-line application, type `python3 algo.py -h` for explanation of command-line options. eg. To resize an image to 90% of its original width and with a height of , with 5 columns removed between recomputations:
-- `python3 algo.py --height=90% --per-step=5 -i=./images/dali.png`
+- `python3 algo.py --width=90% --per-step=5 -i=./images/dali.png`